 Best practice content writing

-By using a fixed set of writing guidelines anyone can profit from a faster rate of output, better quality and higher readership.
+By using this best practice content writing guide anyone can profit from a faster rate of output, better quality and higher readership.

 In a world of instant connectivity, where everyone is in essence a publisher, the quality of your content often comes across as the single most important impression that readers have of you or your business.

-Speeding up the process of creating content (while making sure all competencies in a writing team are used) and heightening the quality of your content are not mutually exclusive.
-All it takes is good planning, and a bit of structure.
+Best practice content writing is all about speeding up the process of creating content (while making sure all competencies in a writing team are used) and heightening the quality of your content are not mutually exclusive.
+All it takes is good planning, a bit of structure – and this guide for best practice content writing.
 Having fun doesn’t hurt either.

-This best practice guide is divided into seven parts:
+This best practice content writing guide is divided into seven parts:

 - Why are you writing – gather facts and define key points and goals.
 Don’t try to re-invent the wheel.

 - Who are you writing for – structure your tone and text for your audience.
 Set an appropriate reading level and cater for skimmers.

 - Get the look right, make the structure clear – make your text look appealing and help the reader navigate.
 Avoid bullet-land.

 - Use simple, grammatical sentences – keep sentences simple and as short as possible.
 Avoid strings of qualifying clauses.